RaulLima2/RaulLima2/README.md

 ### Hi there 👋
-I am a student of Computer Science in IFB and in my free times a make a coffe and study math or phisics.
+I am a Data Scientist Junior, currently internship in ANVISA.
+I realized in this internship the process extraction, load and tranformation of data(ETL) using python.
+Create aplications utilized Power Apps to automated process in GGFIS.
+I have knowleadge in Python, R and Julia.

 ## Links
 [![Github Badge](https://img.shields.io/badge/-Github-000?style=flat-square&logo=Github&logoColor=white&link=link_do_seu_perfil_no_github)](https://github.com/RaulLima2)